 Other noteworthy statistics that are equally significant include that “10% of drivers of all ages under the age of 20 involved in fatal crashes were reported as distracted at the time of the crash.
 This age group has the largest proportion of drivers who were distracted.”
 Additionally, “drivers in their 20s make up 27 percent of the distracted drivers in fatal crashes.”
 According to the government’s own website that compiles specific distracted driving data, “at any given daylight moment across America, approximately 660,000 drivers are using cell phones or manipulating electronic devices while driving, a number that has held steady since 2010.”

 It is important for drivers in West Virginia to be cognizant of the state’s distracted driving legislation, especially since, based on the above statistics, there is a strong likelihood that either you or someone you know may become involved in a car accident as a result of texting or cellphone use.
 Courts in many states, including West Virginia, recognize that when a particular driver violates a traffic law or engages in explicit prohibited activity, that evidence of such violations, whether through citation or otherwise, can be admissible and demonstrative of a driver’s actual liability.
 As such, West Virginia drivers should pay close attention to the distracted driving laws in the state, including the state’s effort to focus on “Turn it Off.
 Put it Down.
 Just Drive.”

 Let Our Distracted Driving Accident Attorneys Help You Today

-If you or someone you know has been involved in a car accident as a result of distracted driving, you need car accident attorneys with experience in such personal injury matters.
+If you or someone you know has been involved in a car accident as a result of distracted driving, you need car accident lawyers with experience in such personal injury matters.
 Colombo Law is highly experienced in such matters and can evaluate your potential legal claims on your behalf.
 Contact us for a FREE case review.